-At FIMBank we understand that Corporate Social Responsibility (CSR) should reflect the commitments we make to our clients, shareholders, employees and the Maltese community, within the ambit of our core values.
-We are a Malta-based bank with a global mission, and as such we recognise the fact that our conduct - whether social, environmental or ethical has an impact on the Bank's reputation and on the community within which we operate.
-Consequently, we take our corporate social responsibilities seriously.
+At FIMBank we are committed to the idea that our Corporate Social Responsibility (CSR) should aim to reflect and enhance our relationships with clients, shareholders, employees and the Maltese community at large.
+As a global bank based in Malta, we acknowledge the fact that our social, environmental or ethical conduct has an impact on the Group's image and on the community within which we operate, and we therefore take our corporate social responsibilities seriously.

-We consider ourselves fortunate to have Malta as our home, and we always make it a point to emphasise how much we have benefited from basing our operations on these islands.
+We consider ourselves fortunate to have Malta as our home, and we always make it a point to underline the benefits arising from basing the Group's operations on these islands.
 Our CSR projects are therefore primarily aimed at giving something back to the Maltese people, and throughout the year under review we supported a number of initiatives that benefit the local community.